Coderwelsch/FHP-IO-Motor-Poster/README.md

 # Motor Fader
 In the last project of the Input / Output course of the FH Potsdam we had to build an animated wallpaper / picture with the use of Arduino Boards in the *#IoT* style.

 At first, my idea was to animate an analogue wallpaper in relation to a very old basic school education film about the behavior in the case of a nuclear disaster.
-In fact that i am a fan of South Park i chose a south park styled wallpaper.
+In fact that i am a fan of South Park I chose a south park styled wallpaper.
 This is a small extract of the educational film:

 [![Duck And Cover](http://charlesmccain.com/wp-content/uploads/2014/01/duck-and-cover.jpg)](https://www.youtube.com/watch?v=BFT8hLjHtuE "Duck And Cover")